sbandela/Springer-nature/README.md

 Tech test for Springer Nature

-Hello, I'm Sireesha Bandela, a QA engineer.
-This is my first successful attempt towards the path of programming which is my aspiration.
+Hello, please see the tasks 1,2 and 3 worked on in an xls file and the automation test which is the sub task 4 under Task 1 is in the textfile.